 Is Nissan Nismo worth it?

-If you like the sound of a Nismo Nissan, visit our Nissan Juke configurator, Nissan 370Z configurator and our Nissan GT-R configurator – you’ll get the best deals from only the leading Nissan dealers.
+If you like the sound of a Nismo Nissan, visit our Nissan Juke configurator, Nissan 370Z configurator and our Nissan GT-R configurator – you’ll get great deals from leading Nissan dealers.
 Alternatively, if you’re after something a little more sedate, our car chooser will help you narrow down your search.
-For the very best prices on new cars, our new car deals page is worth a look.
+For brilliant prices on new cars, our new car deals page is worth a look.